Millions in path as storm kills 2, brings fierce winds, blizzard conditions and fires

 Here’s the latest:

-• East Coast braces for impacts: The storm is expected to bring its strongest to the Carolinas and Mid-Atlantic by Wednesday afternoon, bringing strong winds and severe thunderstorms to areas from Charleston, South Carolina, up to Norfolk, Virginia.
-Lower storm warnings are in effect from Florida to southern New York, which could see gusty winds, rain and hail.
+• East Coast braces for impacts: The storm is expected to bring its strongest to the Carolinas and Mid-Atlantic by Wednesday afternoon, bringing strong winds and a chance of tornadoes from Charleston, South Carolina, up to Norfolk, Virginia.
+Lower storm threats are possible from Florida to southern New York, which could see gusty winds, rain and hail.

-• Fires have their eye on Texas: Dozens of fires have erupted across Texas amid a critical fire risk across a large portion of the state.
+• Fires in Texas: Dozens of fires have erupted across Texas amid a critical fire risk across a large portion of the state.
 High winds in Atascosa County resulted in several house fires Tuesday afternoon, law enforcement officials said.

-• Blizzard conditions possible: Winds will remain strong across the Midwest through Wednesday afternoon.
+• Blizzard conditions possible: Heavy snowfall and gusty winds will remain across the Midwest through Wednesday afternoon.
 This will mean possible blizzard conditions in more populated areas, including Kansas City, Omaha, Nebraska; Des Moines, Iowa; and perhaps Minneapolis.
 Gusts of 50-70 mph are expected in some areas.

 • Widespread power outages: Severe thunderstorms with intense damaging wind gusts are roaring across the South.
-Wind gusts in excess of 70 mph have occurred in multiple states, including Texas, Oklahoma and Louisiana.
-More than 400,000 homes and businesses were without power across central US, the Southeast and parts of the Midwest by late Tuesday, according to PowerOutage.us.
+Wind gusts in excess of 70 mph have occurred in states, including Texas and Oklahoma.
+More than 500,000 homes and businesses were without power across central US, the Southeast and parts of the Midwest by early Wednesday, according to PowerOutage.us.

 • Dust storm: Officially called a haboob, the fast-moving wall of dust and debris was still blowing across the region Tuesday as strong winds moved across the region, especially in Texas.
 The winds have since died down from 45 mph to below 10 mph across much of the region.